miguel-angel-monjas/master-thesis/doc/spark-standalone-cluster-setup.md

 rm spark-2.1.1-bin-hadoop2.7.tgz
 ```

-## Setup Spark environment variables on master and slave nodes
+## Spark environment variables setup on master and slave nodes
-We set the variables in the `.bashrc` file under `/home/ubuntu`.
-Do it on master and slave nodes:
+The following environment variables are set in the `.bashrc` file under `/home/ubuntu` (both on master and slave nodes):
 ```bash
 echo '
 # Set SPARK_HOME